marinehadd/aws-cloudops-networking/content/Day 2 - AWS Networking basics/LAB.md

 **Create subnets:**

+We will create 4 subnets, where Subnets 1 and 2 will be used for public, and Subnets 3 and 4 will be used for private.

-- Go to VPC Services and on the left panel, click on *Subnets* and create 4 subnets:
+- Go to VPC Services and on the left panel, click on *Subnets* and create the subnets:
 - Click on *Create Subnet*
     + choose your VPC from the list
     + give it a name (Sub1-ELB-LAB)